 A note: we get about three emails a week complaining that this is not ‘real’ sourdough because it starts with yeast.
-Yes.
-We know.
+Yes – We agree…

-So please, please please understand what we mean when we say ‘real’ – it’s meant nicely.
-And if you have a method of making actual real sourdough starter with our flour that works consistently, please please share!!!
+So please, please please understand what we mean when we say ‘real’ – it’s meant nicely, with a ton of love, and hours of labor to try and get you something acceptable.
+And if you have a method of making actual real sourdough starter with our flour that works consistently, and doesn’t require the first step to use yeast, please please share!!!